-Indian food is one of my favorite cultural cuisines (then again, I do have 'several' favorites).
-Whenever I go to an Indian restaurant, I always prefer to soak up the curry with fresh Naan bread than rice.
-Properly baked Naan bread is absolutely delicious.
+Indian food is one of my favorite cultural cuisines (then again, I do have many so-called favorites).
+Whenever I go to an Indian restaurant, I always prefer to soak up the curry with fresh naan bread than rice.
+Properly baked naan bread is absolutely delicious.
 I've tried the supermarket variety and that's not even in contention.

 When I read the description for this hearthbread as a mix between garlic Naan and herb foccacia, I knew I had to make it.
 What's more, I even especially ordered curry to eat with it.